Some things to look for in a photographers portfolio before you hire them

 I chose to add a little variety shot here to show it waiting for the seniors.

-All the seniors grab a glass and toast their success of making it this far at The Citadel.
+All the seniors grab a glass and toast to their success of making it this far at The Citadel.

 Variety

 Do all the photos look like the photographer took them from the same perspective?
-It is amazing how many photographers shoot everything at their standing height or even a similar distance to the subject.
+It’s amazing how many photographers shoot everything at their standing height or even a similar distance to the subject.
 They may use their zoom lens to get closer, but they never get close to the subject.

 Focus and sharpness